llefebure/un-general-debates/README.md

 make create_environment
 ```

 This will create a `virtualenv` or `conda` environment.
-Then, activate the environment.
-I use `virtualenvwrapper`, so for me, this step is:
+Next, activate the environment.
+With `conda` (what I'm using) this is:

 ```
-workon un-general-debates
+conda activate un-general-debates
 ```

-Finally, install the requirements with:
+Finally, install the requirements with the following command.
+Note that this uses `pip` behind the scenes.
+You may want to install some of the requirements manually.
+For example, `tensorflow` or `tensorflow-gpu` if you have a GPU available.
 ```
 make requirements
 ```